Outdoor Kitchen Barbeque Grill Safety

 ANSWER:

-The overhang shouldn't be an issue unless it is unusually low.
-The grill is covered by the lid for most of the cooking and it's a controlled flame, so risk is small.
+The overhang shouldn't be an issue.
+The barbeque grill housing itself provides the majority of fire-protection.
+It's a controlled flame covered by the lid for most of the cooking, so risk is small.

 And really, unless the grill is right up against the shed wall, then the chance of accidental fire or excessive food splatter is pretty slim.